A Kernel-Based Approach for Modelling Gaussian Processes with Functional Information: Introduction

-There exist in the literature several proposed approaches for solving simplified versions of this problem. \cite{Solin_2019} suggested modifying an analytic stationary covariance function by approximation with a collection of functions which vanish on the boundary of the domain.
-The basis functions used were solutions to the eigenvalue problem for the homogeneous Laplace equation. \cite{hegermann} used pushforward mappings to modify Gaussian processes to satisfy homogeneous linear operator constraints, including boundary constraints.
-One particular pushforward of a Gaussian process $\mathbb{X}$ is of the form $\rho \mathbb{X}$, where $\rho:\mathbb{R}^d \to [0,1]$.
-The author suggested choosing $\rho$ so that $\rho \equiv 0$ on the boundary as a means of satisfying the constraint. \cite{tan} several years earlier developed an explicit construction representative of the reasoning from \cite{hegermann}, and developed a mean function which permits nonzero constant boundary conditions.
-Though these methods have proven reasonable and effective under certain circumstances, none are able to handle truly general boundary conditions.

-The reasoning behind our construction follows from a more probabilistic perspective, in which fixing the value of a Gaussian process at certain points can be considered as computing the conditional distribution.
-For Gaussian distributions, computing conditional distributions is very straightforward in finite dimensions.
-But, for cases in which the value is assumed to be fixed on an uncountable subset containing infinitely many points, it is not straightforward to compute the conditional distribution.
-Our approach is to consider conditional expectation as an orthogonal projection, and so computing the conditional distribution reduces to explicitly identifying the form of the projection, which we are able to do.
+The idea behind our proposed construction is that fixing the value of a Gaussian process at certain points can be framed as finding the conditional distribution.
+For Gaussian distributions, conditioning on a finite number of points is well-known and follows from standard multivariate normal theory.
+Conditioning on uncountable subsets, however, is not as straightforward.
+Our approach is to view conditional expectation as an orthogonal projection so that determining the conditional distribution reduces to explicitly identifying the form of the projection, which we are able to do.